cgbosse/udaCfrontEndDev-proj4/README.md

 Each repository branch reflects the different stages or progress to complete the requirements.

-__Note:__
+__Notes:__

- During the process of creating these I came to conclude that some of the previously generated code was not needed, so that will find some code that is not existant at later branches.
+- During the process of creating these I came to conclude that some of the previously generated code was not needed, so that will find some code that is not existant at later branches.
+- In order to run the code you will require node version 11.15.0 and nvm version 1.1.8.

 ## Available Documentation